WebReflection/heresy/README.md

 ## CSS - The components style precedence

-Components are defined once per kind, and local components style are appended live before the outer component, giving it the ability to force extra styles when needed, or improve specificity for a specific component / style when used within some other.
+Components are defined once per kind, and the styles of local components are appended live before the outer component, giving it the ability to force extra styles when needed, or improve the specificity for a specific component/style when used within some other.

 ```js
 const Div = define('Div', {